Smelly pet breath isn’t normal

 What causes dental disease?

-Dental disease is the inflammation of the teeth and gums caused by the build up of plaque and tartar.
-Plaque is made up of food particles, saliva and bacteria, which sticks to the surface of the tooth and, if not removed, will calcify into tartar. tartar.
-Plaque is that furry material we can feel on our own teeth if we haven’t brushed them.
-This occurs both above and below the gum line and over time can lead to the destruction of the supportive tissues of the teeth including bone, resulting in bad breath, oral pain and loss of teeth.
+This build up occurs both above and below the gum line and over time can lead to gingivitis and the destruction of the supportive tissues of the teeth including the gums and bone, resulting in bad breath, oral pain and loss of teeth.
 Dental disease is painful for pets but they can’t tell us that it hurts.
 If left untreated, dental disease advances and can contribute heart, liver and kidney problems.

-How can I help my pet have healthy teeth and gums?
+We can help your pet have clean, healthy teeth and fresh breath!
+Book a dental check today.

 If your pet is calm and relaxed, daily brushing of their teeth with a specially designed pet toothbrush and pet toothpaste is also very beneficial.
 This is considered as the best method of removing plaque, just like it is for us!